 View the recovered files from the recovery location.

-Once the data is recovered, you can erase the external hard drive to recreate a new file system by using Disk Utility.
+Once you recover your data, use Disk Utility to erase the external hard drive, and recreate a new file system.
 Restore the recovered data to the newly formatted external hard drive.

 Always unmount your external hard drive safely.